AIBabyTeaching/WirelessAnomaly/README.md

 Please open issues and pull requests.
 Run tests before submitting.

 ## Security
-For security issues, please email example@example.com.
+For security issues, please email ametwalli@aast.edu

 ## Citation
 Please cite the accompanying research paper when using this software.